netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ------------------------------------------------------------------------
 ```

 Since we [introduced the Network Observability CLI](./2024-07-25-cli.md), numerous features have been added.
-This article will cover the improvements in version 1.8 and provide some concrete examples.
+This article covers the improvements in version 1.8 and provide some concrete examples.

 ## New Options Available
 This update adds several options to the CLI, covering more scenarios and enabling scripting on top of the tool.